SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-06-mvp-monitoring.md

   - "matofeder"
 ---

-We're excited to announce that our Minimum Viable Product (MVP) for SCS infrastructure monitoring has achieved a presentable and viable state.
-MVP aims to provide a global monitoring view of various SCS infrastructure layers, including KaaS, IaaS, and actively used services within the SCS community such as Jitsi, HedgeDoc, Nextcloud, Harbor container registry, and more.
+We're excited to announce that our Minimum Viable Product (MVP) for extending the monitoring from the IaaS layer to a solution that covers observability and monitoring full-stack has achieved a presentable and viable state.
+MVP aims to provide a global monitoring view of various SCS layers and components, including KaaS, IaaS, and actively used services within the SCS community such as Jitsi, HedgeDoc, Nextcloud, Harbor container registry, and more.
 The global view is made possible by the Observer monitoring solution we've designed.
 The Observer enables the collection, storage, and visualization of metrics